-Just like we wouldn’t try wearing shoes we wore as a child as adults, our musical tastes and experiences evolve and grow over time.
-We might even leave genres of music in the wake as we evolve spiritually and our minds and bodies mature.
+Just like we wouldn’t try wearing shoes we wore as a child, as adults, our musical tastes and experiences evolve over time.
+We might even discard genres of music in the wake as we evolve spiritually and our minds and bodies mature.
 Certain songs will bring only sad memories and hanging onto those memories or songs no longer serves us.
 Other types of music provide bridges from one genre to the next.

-After I learned the basics of psycho-acoustic tools and took sound healing workshops where I felt sound frequencies shifting the energies in my body and mind, not to mention, helping my soul evolve, I went through a purification stage where I couldn’t listen to any electronic music, not even new age CDs with synthesizers.
+After I learned the basics of psycho-acoustic tools, and I took sound healing workshops where I experienced sound frequencies shifting the energies in my body and mind, not to mention, helping my soul evolve, I went through a purification stage.
+I couldn’t listen to any electronic music, not even new age CDs with synthesizers.
 Ironically, I came out of this stage when I heard strains of Stevie Wonder’s Sir Duke while shopping for groceries.

-I realize we’re all different even if we all appear the same.
+I realize we’re all different.
 Some humans have stronger nerves and constitutions.
-They don’t sink into depression or anxiety easily, and their mellow attitudes can handle more stimuli than more sensitive types who hear a loud sound and their bodies go into fight or flight or as one person pointed out to me, freeze mode.
+They don’t sink into depression or anxiety easily, and their mellow attitudes can handle more stimuli than more sensitive types who hear a loud sound and their bodies go into fight or flight or freeze.
 And it is up to each of us to discern which category we reside--sensitive or desensitized.
 When you think about it these two types balance each other out.
 Obviously, we need people with stronger nervous systems to deal with emergency situations and sensitive types to handle nurturing and healing situations.

 The problems arrive when we bring music to communities that consist of both types.
 The sensitive types need less stimuli in the form of softer and slower tempo music to relax their delicate nervous systems.
 While the stronger types need louder and faster stimuli to get them up on their feet and into action.
-Since I fall into the sensitive category (which I apologized for many years), showing up at events with louder stimulating music gives me a head ache.
+Since I fall into the sensitive category, showing up at events with louder stimulating music gives me a headache.
 Does this mean that both my musical tastes and types of life experiences have evolved in tandem?
-After all, people who don’t like loud, and crowded events aren’t going to naturally gravitate toward loud and staccato music.
+After all, people who don’t like loud, and crowded events aren’t going to naturally gravitate toward loud staccato music.

-The stronger types who need more stimuli will fall asleep during chamber music or other classical music concerts.
+The stronger types who need more stimuli fall asleep during chamber music or other classical music concerts.
 Smooth jazz or new age music won’t work for these folks either.
-As we evolve musically, and if we pay attention to our body’s needs, we will discern where our musical tastes have evolved.
+As we evolve musically, and if we pay attention to our body’s needs, we discern where our musical tastes have evolved.
 And I wonder if age has anything to do with this evolution.
 When I was in my 20s louder music didn’t bother me and it kept me awake on nights when I had to study for a final exam.
 The louder or quicker tempo music acted like caffeine boosting my energy levels when I needed it.
-But now in my late 40s, I find myself listening to music I once deemed for wimps or mama’s boys.
+But now in my middle age years, I find myself listening to music I once deemed for mama’s boys.
 I find myself listening to and enjoying nostalgic lyrics or love songs without any jaded sentiments.
-A sweet melody moves me to tears and believe me the 20 year old in me (my psyche) feels astonished at my musical evolution.
+A sweet melody moves me to tears.

 What role does nostalgia play with music?
 Do we find ourselves listening to music from other eras of our lives out of habit or because that music could lead us on a healing journey?
 If we only listen to music out of habit then it’s time to become more conscious about our musical choices and ask some challenging questions.